VergaJU/BoneMarrow_scRNA-Seq/Pre-process/README.md

 singularity pull docker://vergaju/pre-process:latest
 ```

-Since singularity can directly communicate with the global environment the container can be run directly without mounting the directory inside the container and using input files with different name.
+Since singularity the reference genome and index had the fixed path `/home/refdata-gex-GRCh38-2020-A`, you have to mount hte working directory as `/home` with the flag `-B`.
+The input file can have different names but has to be specified the path as `/home/samplesfile`.
 An example:
 ```
-singularity exec pre-process_singularity.sif pre_process.sh samples.csv
+singularity exec -B $(pwd):/home pre-process_singularity.sif pre_process.sh /home/samples.csv
 ```
+### NOTE:

+If the samples to process are numerous, is strongly suggested to use singularity.
+Using docker the folder `/var/` continue increasing as the container is stopeed and it can easly occupy all the storage available.

 ## Steps: